UK’s most prolific rapist targeted men, gets life in prison

 Authorities said the evidence against 36-year-old Reynhard Sinaga indicates he had many more victims, with roughly 195 men apparently having been filmed while being abused when they were in his apartment.
 Many were unconscious at the time.

-Judge Suzanne Goddard QC said in Manchester Crown Court the true number of Sinaga’s victims may never be known.
+Judge Suzanne Goddard said in Manchester Crown Court the true number of Sinaga’s victims may never be known.

 “You are an evil serial sexual predator who has preyed upon young men who came into the city center wanting nothing more than a good night out with their friends,” she said.
 “One of your victims described you as a monster.
 The scale and enormity of your offending confirms this as an accurate description.”